-Mix honey and spices together in a small bowl and apply to face, avoiding eye area.
+Mix the honey and spices together in a small bowl and apply the mixture to your face, avoiding the eye area.
 Leave on for 15 minutes and rinse well with warm water.
 Massage your fingertips into your skin as you rinse for gentle exfoliation.
-Follow with hydrating serum or moisturizer.
+Follow with a hydrating serum or moisturizer.

-If your skin is sensitive, patch test first.
+If your skin is sensitive, do a patch test first.
 If the mask tingles too much, rinse off immediately.

 Inside: Apple pie infused water

 I find it much harder to drink water in the winter.
-Who wants a cold beverage when it’s freezing outside?
+Who wants a cold beverage when the temps are freezing outside?
 Adding spices like cinnamon and vanilla to room temperature water makes for a tasty drink that fits the season.

 Cinnamon infused water (or tea or coffee) not only tastes good, but it’s a digestive winner.
-The good-for-you ingredient works internally to balance blood sugar levels, which in turn helps you curb cravings.
+The good-for-you ingredient works internally to balance blood sugar levels, which in turn helps you curb sugar and carb cravings.

 In addition to its blood sugar benefits, cinnamon is rich in antioxidants that have mild internal pain-relieving and anti-inflammatory effects.
 So reach for cinnamon the next time you have a cold or sore throat.

 While you sip, take a minute to savor the spicy aroma.
-The scent alone is mood-boosting and stress-relieving.
+The spicy scent of cinnamon is also mood-boosting and stress-relieving.